How Light Skinned Girls Perpetuate Colorism

-There are various research studies on marriage statistics and how light skin women were more than twice as likely to be married in their younger years.
-And that's I think it's a lot that speaks to that statement being valid.
+There are various research studies on marriage statistics and how light skinned women were more than twice as likely to be married in their younger years.
+And I think that speaks to that statement being valid.

 NSNC: When you say that light skinned women are complicit in colorism, what does that mean?

-With that, a lot of light skinned women who perpetuate this narrative of the ugly Black girl.
+With that, a lot of light skinned women perpetuate this narrative of the ugly Black girl.

-Biracial women who are lighter skinned, for example will say, ‘It’s always the ugly Black B-i-t-c-h s who…’ You know?
+Biracial women who are lighter skinned, for example will say, ‘It’s always the ugly Black B-i-t-c-h-e-s who…’ You know?